vtenfys/notion-linux/README.md

 Run the following commands in a terminal to install Notion.
 Packages are available for Intel/AMD and ARM64.

+To install Notion with [Notion Enhancer](https://github.com/notion-enhancer/notion-enhancer) mods applied, replace `notion-desktop` with `notion-enhanced` in the commands below.

 ### Ubuntu, Debian, Linux Mint

 ```sh